ctuning/ck-tensorflow/program/object-detection-tf-py/README.md

 #### `CK_CUSTOM_MODEL`

-Specifies if the model comes from the TensorFlow zoo or from another source.
+Specifies if the model comes from the TF model zoo or from another source.
-A model from somewhere else needs to have some functions reimplemented, as explained [below](#custom_models).
+A model from somewhere else needs to have some functions reimplemented, as explained [below](#add_model_custom).

 Possible values: `0,1`
 Default: `0`